outcrop-solutions/glyphx-sgx/misc/WebPrototype/React/README.md

     If you don't need front end filters or if there is only one viz then there is only one subset database and there will be no issues with clashes.

 <h2>IMPORTANT NOTE</h2>
-    <li>When pushing a new build/instance of EC-2, make sure that the serve package is set to always serve the index.html file for a Single-Page Application (SPA) to account for server-side routing via BrowserRouter in React-Router-Dom.</li>
+    When pushing a new build/instance of EC-2, make sure that the serve package is set to always serve the index.html file for a Single-Page Application (SPA) to account for server-side routing via BrowserRouter in React-Router-Dom.

+    The easiest way to upload a new version of the package is to go to the root, then go to the path: /usr/lib/node_modules/serve/bin/serve.js

+    There, you can download and edit the file locally in your OS and reupload the file.
+Be sure to re-add execute permissions so that it can be run.

     On lines 390 to 397 of the serve package in node_modules, uncomment the code the if-statement so that the code always runs: